 Further to the introduction of a least privilege framework for all users, organizations that are hoping to better defend their business against malicious cyber assault should be actively introducing another key measure - application control.

 This practice ensures unauthorized applications will not be able to execute in a way that places data security at risk.
-It is managed through a process of whitelisting and blacklisting all applications, ensuring administrators have full control and oversight of how their IT systems operate.
+It is managed through a process of allow listing and block listing all applications, ensuring administrators have full control and oversight of how their IT systems operate.
 The benefits of application control include being able to:

 - Identify and control applications with your network: Provides a clear and complete picture of all active and inactive applications and systems.

 - Prevent unauthorized execution: Only authorized applications can execute.
-All executions that are not on an approved whitelist are automatically halted.
+All executions that are not on an approved allow list are automatically halted.

 - Improve network stability: By limiting the extent to which changes can be made, administrators can promote greater stability and limit or rollback adverse changes more easily.